Quit Your Job to Travel the World

 Do You Want to Quit Your Job to Travel?

-Quiting your job to travel full time is often something people only dream about.
-But, realize that it’s just as possible for you as it is most other people to leave everything behind and embark on a worldwide travel journey.
+Quitting your job to travel full-time is often something people only dream about.
+But, realize that it’s just as possible for you as it is for most other people to leave everything behind for a world travel journey.

-For some of us it’s playing in a competitive sports league, sculpting or developing mobile apps.
-Every one of us has our own spark.
-If you’re like me, that inspiration is exploring as many corners of this earth as possible.
-If this resonates with you, then you’re mindset is perfect for leaving your job to take on a grand adventure.
+For some, this spark is playing in a competitive sports league, sculpting, or developing mobile apps.
+If you’re like me, that inspiration is traveling to as many corners of this earth as possible.

-Wanderlust has us travel lovers by the wrist and it just keeps pulling.
+Wanderlust pulls travel lovers like us by the wrist, and it just keeps pulling.
 We spend every vacation from work and every long weekend planning our next adventure.
-We dream of the day that we can break away from work culture’s mold.
+We dream of the day that we can break away from traditional work culture.

 For many of us travel junkies, we make excuses for why quitting our job is too difficult.
 Some people think you need to have a ton of money, a certain career trajectory or you have to be willing to accept an uncertain financial future.

 You’ll be able to bond with people over past travel adventures and understand different ways of thinking.
-While on the road, you’ll make friends and other connections that will open up new paths in life.
+While on the road, new friends and connections will open up more paths in life.
 These will be things that you never even saw coming.

-Whether it’s an invitation to stay at a summer home or a new career opportunity, the people you will meet after you quit your job to travel will be huge influences in your life.
+Whether it’s an invitation to stay at a summer home or an entirely new career opportunity, the people you will meet after you quit your job to travel will be huge influences in your life.
 Plus, to put it simply, you’ll be a heck of a lot more interesting!

-How to Quit Your Job to Travel Full Time
+How to Quit Your Job & Travel Full-Time